 I had several year 12 students who were always there to help and support me throughout this year.
 In particular, Quin Morgan, Ben Foon, Jak Kelly and Jack Bowering.
 Also to all the boys who have participated in events throughout this competition, and have help sort teams and get people for these events, I would like to say a massive thank you to you all.
 I have appreciated it.

-To the next student that is honoured with the role of being the Mighty Marsden Whanau Captain in 2019: good luck and remember to get involved with the boys in your whanau, to gain their respect, as they will be looking to you for inspiration and want to know why they should be competing and participating in the events for you.
-So get stuck into the competition events and also partake in the wider school culture.
+To the next student to be honoured with this role of being the Mighty Marsden Captain in 2020: good luck and remember to get involved with the boys in your whanau, to gain their respect, as they will be looking to you for inspiration and want to know they should be competing and participating in the Marsden culture.
 Make sure the new Marsden boys feel welcome and comfortable and get them pumped up and excited for the inter-whanau competition.
-In particular, swimming sports and athletics, as these events are heaps of fun.
-Also, don’t be afraid to ask for help from your fellow Marsden brothers, as they will make the year significantly easier.
+In particular Swimming Sports and Athletics, as these events are heaps of fun.
+Also don’t be afraid to ask for help from your fellow Marsden brothers, as they make the year significantly easier.

 Good luck and I wish you all the best for 2020.

 Finally, good luck to the new Marsden boys and all of the boys in blue for 2020 and all future generations!
 Work hard, stay dedicated, pursue your dreams and never let anyone tell you that you can’t make it.
 To the Year 13 boys, I wish you all the best for your future endeavours, and take care.